PSModule/Invoke-Pester/README.md

 </details>

 ### 2. Test Suite Configuration

 If your test suite contains a Pester config file (e.g., `MyTests.Configuration.psd1` or `Pester.Configuration.ps1`), the action loads and merges those settings on top of the defaults.

 ### 3. Direct Action Inputs

 Finally, any inputs specified under the `with:` clause in your GitHub Action workflow override both the default and test suite config.
-   > *Example:* If you specify `CodeCoverage_Enabled: true` here, it will enable coverage even if the test suite config says otherwise.
+If you specify `CodeCoverage_Enabled: true` here, it will enable coverage even if the test suite config says otherwise.

 ## How This Action Processes Your Tests